In a Nutshell:

 Amamedic Juno II black variant and an illustration of its airbags at the shoulders, arms, lower back, calves, and feet

 We sense that the airbags are mostly present to facilitate the calf and foot massage and keep your body stationary when using the stretch function.
-The massage itself is sort of an afterthought.
+The massage itself is an afterthought.

 It’s not an awful feature; it’s just not something that people will get excited about and decide they must have this chair in particular over some other model.

-Note that you can selectively activate only some airbags (shoulders, arms, feet) if you don’t want them all running at once.
+Note that you can selectively activate only some airbags (shoulders, arms, feet) if you don’t want them all running simultaneously.

 A Competently Implemented Calf And Foot Massage